Merit-Based Scholarship Awards

 Forté Fellows Program

-Johnson participates in the Reaching Out LGBT MBA Fellowship Program.
-In a joint effort between top business schools and Reaching Out to demonstrate that business schools are the top destination to develop the out LGBT and active ally business leaders of tomorrow.
+Johnson participates in the Reaching Out LGBTQ MBA Fellowship Program, which was created as a joint effort between top business school programs and Reaching Out to demonstrate that business schools are the top destination to develop the out LGBTQ and active ally business leaders of tomorrow.
 Two recipients will receive a minimum of $10,000 scholarship per academic year, and also receive access to exclusive mentorship and leadership development programming through Reaching Out.
 The admissions committee decides who will represent Johnson as a ROMBA Fellow.
 No application is needed.
 To learn more about Reaching Out and the Fellowship visit http://www.reachingoutmba.org/.

 GI Bill Assistance (Post 9/11 and Yellow Ribbon)

 Cornell University and Johnson have entered agreement with the U.S, Department of Veterans Affairs (VA) to participate in the Yellow Ribbon Program, a supplement to the Post-9/11 tuition benefit.
 Veterans eligible for VA benefits should contact their Veterans Administration regional office for eligibility.
 Cornell's Office of the University Registrar will process enrollment each term to the VA.
 For further information please visit the VA website at http://www.gibill.va.gov/ (Please note, if you are currently on active duty status and you are 100% Post 9/11 eligible, you will need to be released from active duty prior to the start of classes to use the Yellow Ribbon portion of your benefit for the fall term.)